 1. Line two baking trays with baking paper.
 Draw out Twelve “10 cm circles” on the two baking papers using a lid or small plate.

 3. Separate the eggs. (see earlier tips for separating eggs).

 4. Using either a handheld whisk or a bench top mixer, start whisking the whites at a low speed for 3 minutes.

 6. Lower the speed to medium and gradually add the sugar until all the sugar granules have disappeared.
 Check this by rubbing a little mixture between your thumb and finger.
 At this stage, the whites will start to become glossy and stiff.

 7. Stop whisking.
 Sprinkle the sifted corn flour and white vinegar over the whites.

-10. Using a small spatula, spread out the mixture gently to the edge of each circle and form peaks and crevices all over the top.
+10. Using a small spatula, spread out the mixture gently to the edge of each circle and form peaks over the top of each Pavlova.

-- Melt the chocolate chip and butter gently in a Bain Marie (a bowl over simmering water).
+17. Prepare the chocolate sauce by melting the chocolate chips and butter gently in a bowl over simmering water.
+Set aside.

 Freeze egg whites for a maximum of two months.
 Gradually add egg whites to a freezer container when a recipe only asks for egg yolks.
 Make a note of how many egg whites are being added to the freezer.
 If unsure of quantity, measure two tablespoons of whites for each large egg white.
 Defrost egg whites overnight before preparing pavlovas.